Beyond HRTFs: raising the bar for Spatial Audio

 From the mid-2000s onwards, our consistent response to HRTFs was always dominated by our disdain for the sonic quality of the processing.
 Every solution we listened to would have some mix of artefacts, timbral shifts and phase inconsistencies.
 From a production perspective, this wasn't something we prepared to rely on in our work.

-At that tie time, we didn't really under the cause.
-It wasn't anything we'd put any thought into.
+At that time, we didn't really understand the cause of what we hearing.
+Nor did we appreciate how much of the detrimental effect was a feature of HRTF processings.
+It wasn't anything we'd put much thought into.
 It wasn't mission-critical to our work - in surround sound production - so we weren't missing what we'd never had.
 We would simply move on and hope the next candidate that promised 3D Audio for Surround Sound would offer high-fidelity speaker-headphone translation.
 Nothing ever materialised.

 By 2010 we were still hoping.
 On the back of rapidly emerging trends in smartphones, headphones and music streaming services we decided to run an experiment.
 We wanted to test if listeners would prefer to hear their music as per the status quo - in-head localisation with limited stereo-imaging - or with 3D Audio that would externalise the audio into virtual space with full stereo-imaging.

 Our first goal was to develop a signal path that could take stereo and virtualise it.
 We explored several solutions on the market and available through academic networks, In the end, there were no HRTF sets that could reduce our original disdain for the poor quality renders.
 This stopped us from taking our experiment further; what would be the benefit of offering a better stereo presentation that was a downgrade in fidelity?